The Vexations of a Shut-In Vampire Princess

 The Vexations of a Shut-In Vampire Princess (ひきこまり吸血姫の悶々, Hikikomari Kyūketsuki no Monmon) is a Japanese light novel series written by Kotei Kobayashi and illustrated by Riichu.
-SB Creative began publishing the series in January 2020, with ten volumes having been released as of January 2023.
-A manga adaptation by the novel's illustrator began serialization in Monthly Big Gangan in December 2021.
-As of January 2023, the series' individual chapters have been collected into two volumes.
-An anime television series adaptation by Project No.9 is set to premiere in October 2023.
+SB Creative began publishing the series in January 2020, with 13 volumes having been released as of March 2024.
+A manga adaptation by the novel's illustrator was serialized in Monthly Big Gangan from December 2021 to April 2025.
+As of November 2023, the series' individual chapters have been collected in three tankōbon volumes.
+This series follows a female vampire who awakens after three years to find she's been appointed as a military commander in the Mulnite Imperial Army.

+An anime television series adaptation produced by Project No.9 aired from October to December 2023.
+Outside of Japan, it is licensed by Sentai Filmworks through Section23 Films in North America for home video distribution, and is streaming on Hidive.